-Class that stores a single ensemble of decision trees (often treated as the "active forest")
+Wrapper around a C++ class that stores a single ensemble of decision trees (often treated as the "active forest" / current state of a forest term in a sampling loop in R)

 Public fields